sivaa/django-social-auth-facebook/README.md

 ------------

 - $ virtualenv django-social-auth-facebook
-- activate the virtual environment (Source/activate.bat (or) ./activate.sh)
+- activate the virtual environment (Source/activate.bat (or)  source bin/activate)
 - $ pip install -r requirements.txt (uncomment the MySQL-python if you are using mysql)

 - Create a facebook app in https://developers.facebook.com/apps and update FACEBOOK_APP_ID & FACEBOOK_API_SECRET properties

 Configuration